Saturday, July 29, 2006

 A few years ago Alice and I watched a movie, "Life on the Rez,” made by local Pomo Indian high school students.
 One of the scenes was shot at the door of Sonny’s liquor store next to the Hotel bar.
 The film narrator, pointing at the bottles of liquor, says “look what the White Man has done to the Indian.”
 At that point I burst out laughing.
 The people around me probably thought, “What an insensitive White Man, doesn’t he realize how terrible alcohol is for Indians?”
 I laughed because I remember how the Indians and other do-gooders thought it was so horrible that Indians couldn’t buy alcohol, so they got the law changed.
 Bad White Man!

-Lest I seem insensitive, I’m an alcoholic who hasn’t had a drop of alcohol in over twelve years, with no one to blame but me for my drinking, and I give myself a lot of credit for not drinking now.
+Lest I seem insensitive, I’m an alcoholic who hasn’t had a drop of alcohol in over twenty-five years, with no one to blame but me for my drinking, and I give myself a lot of credit for not drinking now.
 My mother died of cirrhosis of the liver at age 52, so I do give a damn.

 At the back of the barroom is the door to the restrooms.
 Go through and down past the restroom doors to the door at the back.
 Go through it, then turn right, go in another door, and you’re in the worst kept secret of Point Arena in the 1950’s, the Point Arena Hotel poker room.
 It’s not much now, it wasn’t much then.
 Just a round table with a green felt top surrounded by half a dozen chairs.
 Gene Price, the son of the owners Fred and Flora Price, would invite me and friends for a game of poker whenever we had a little time on our hands.
 We’d come in the back way, through the door from the rear parking lot, and have a game of nickel ante, quarter limit, poker.
 Besides Gene and myself, nicknamed “Kraus,” the usual gang was Chuck “Chaswick” York, Dale “Dink” Withrow, Gene Bowman, and Lester “Fester” Ball.
 At times we were joined by Rick “Gassy” Arbogast, Bruno Fistolera, and others who I will remember and add as memory serves me.
 We spent many happy years playing poker to basically trade a twenty dollar bill amongst ourselves.